-Trump team calls impeachment 'dangerous perversion of the Constitution' in lengthy filing
+Trump team calls 'flimsy' impeachment 'dangerous perversion of the Constitution' in lengthy filing

-President Trump’s legal team called the House’s impeachment case a “dangerous perversion of the Constitution” in a brief filed Monday morning ahead of this week’s arguments to be held on the Senate floor.
+President Trump’s legal team called the House’s impeachment case "flimsy" and a “dangerous perversion of the Constitution” in a trial memo filed Monday morning ahead of this week’s arguments to be heard on the Senate floor.

 The 110-page filing claimed that the two articles of impeachment – abuse of power and obstruction of Congress – do not amount to impeachable offenses, and that the Democrat-led House inquiry was not a quest for the truth.